appium/appium/docs/en/advanced-concepts/wda-custom-server.md

 WebDriverAgent application acts as a REST server, which proxies external API requests to native XCTest calls for your application under test.
 The server address will be _localhost_ if you run your tests on Simulator or the actual phone IP address in case of real device.
-We use _iproxy_ to route network requests to a real device from _localhost_ via USB, which means one can use this tool to unify WDA network address for Simulator and for real device.
+We use [appium-ios-device](https://github.com/appium/appium-ios-device) to route network requests to a real device from _localhost_ via USB, which means one can use this tool to unify WDA network address for Simulator and for real device.

+You can use [appium-ios-device](https://github.com/appium/appium-ios-device) to connect to a remote device requiring the module from your JavaScript code as same as Appium.
+Alternatively, you can also use _iproxy_ to handle WebDriverAgent outside Appium.
+It is available via `node install -g iproxy`.

-This helper class written in Java illustrates the main implementation details:
+This helper class written in Java illustrates the main implementation details wit _iproxy_:

 ```java
 public class WDAServer {